 Not all of Wisconsin’s lighthouses are found on Lake Michigan and Lake Superior.
 Neenah Lighthouse is located at Kimberly Point on Lake Winnebago.

-Interestingly, Neenah Lighthouse was funded by the owners of Kleenex.
+Interestingly, the owners of Kleenex funded Neenah Lighthouse.
 The lighthouse is also known as the Kimberly Point Lighthouse, named after the Kimberly family.
-Though the land for the lighthouse was donated in 1929.
-It wasn’t until after WW2 that the project actually started.
+Though the land for the lighthouse was donated in 1929, it wasn’t until after WW2 that the project actually started.

 This white lighthouse tower stands at 49 feet.
 Wander around Kimberly Point for views of the lighthouse and to visit the historic mansions.
-Head to North Park Avenue and you can also visit the Bergstrom-Mahler Museum of Glass.
+Head to North Park Avenue, where you can also visit the Bergstrom-Mahler Museum of Glass.

 7. Cana Island Lighthouse